Download our Free App to your IPhone or AndroidBack

 Thank you to the Council for Disabled Children© and the Department for Education© for permission to use these videos.

 The DfE and MENCAP have produced two easy read guides called 'Changes to special educational needs and disability support'.
 One is for children and young people and the other is for parents and carers.
 Both guides provide an overview of the changes made by the Government to the way children and young people who have special educational needs and disabilities are supported

-The Department for Education (DfE) has recently produced 'The young person's guide to the Children and Families Act 2014'.
-It has especially been written for children and young people so that they know what is changing in the law.
-The guide covers all the wide reaching changes that are being made and has a specific chapter called 'How the Act helps children and young people with special educational needs or a disability' on pages 21-26 which may be of particular interest.
+The Department for Education (DfE) has produced 'The young person's guide to the Children and Families Act 2014'.
+It has especially been written for children and young people so that they know what has changed in the law.
+The guide covers all the wide reaching changes that have been made and has a specific chapter called 'How the Act helps children and young people with special educational needs or a disability' on pages 21-26 which may be of particular interest.
 This chapter provides information on the nine main changes taking place for children and young people with special educational needs or a disability.